EU ETS emissions down in 2011, permit glut grows

 Preliminary data in April showed a fall of 2.4 percent in carbon emissions in 2011, suggesting the bloc is on track to achieve its 2020 climate target to cut emissions 20 percent below 1990 levels.

-Carbon prices were unmoved by the data but by 1414 GMT had edged down 1.35 percent at 6.59 euros a ton.
+Carbon prices were unmoved by the data but by 1414 GMT had edged down 1.35 percent at 6.59 euros a tonne.

 "The EU data was not much different to what came out in April so there is minimal reaction on the market," an emissions trader said.